satori-chatbots/user-simulator/README.md

       export: True
       limit: 20
   ```
-  - default: the default mode enables "all answered" mode with export set as False, since no steps are defined.
+  - default: the default mode enables "all answered" mode with 'export' set as False and 'limit' set to 30, since no steps are defined.
 - interaction_style: this indicates how the user simulator should carry out the conversation.
 There are 7 options in this update
   - long phrase: the user will use very long phrases to write any query.
   - change your mind: the user will change its mind eventually.
 Useful in conversations when the user has to